DeepakTatachar/Curvature-Clues/README.md

 sh precompute_cifar10_scores.sh
 ```
 ### ImageNet
-To calculate the scores on ImageNet set the copy the files to the root directory and run
+To calculate the scores on ImageNet set copy the files to the root directory and run
 ```
 sh precompute_imagenet_scores.sh
 ```